knediny/network-mail-app/README.md

-# HNU computer network APP
+# HNU computer network mail APP

-first version for check before acceptance
+it is just save for check before acceptance, maybe it is the first version.

+of course, it will be the last version if possible.